Triple social media tax to fund mental health worker in every schools – Lib Dems

 “Both the pandemic and the rise of social media have done enormous damage to children’s mental health.
 Conservative ministers have completely failed to grasp the scale of this crisis.
 They have neglected young people and let them down again and again.”

-The Lib Dems are zeroing in on traditionally Conservative seats in southern England in the run-up to a general election expected next year.
+The Lib Dems are targeting traditionally Conservative seats in southern England in the run-up to a general election expected next year.

+Among policies aimed at winning over Tory voters is a commitment to keep the “triple lock”, which increases the state pension in line with whichever is highest out of wages, inflation or 2.5%.

+Sir Ed Davey confirmed on Sky News’ Sunday Morning With Trevor Phillips that the party would continue to support it under any circumstances.

-Despite its focus on health and the environment, which the party believes is crucial to win over voters in Tory heartlands, questions have persisted over national issues like its stance on Brexit.
+Despite its focus on local health services and the environment, which the party believes is crucial to win over voters in Tory heartlands, questions have persisted over its stance on Brexit.

 “I’m worried that when parties talk about tinkering around the edges, they’re not really advocating the root-and-branch reform that Liberal Democrats believe is important to rebuild our relationship with Europe,” he said.